 Some of the news organizations listed in this section have given VOA blanket permission to use audio excerpts from some of their news programs.
 These permissions should be respected.
-Requests to use audio not covered by listed blanket clearances should be sent to the Contracting Officer's Representative (COR) for VOA's contracts with the news agencies.
+Requests to use audio not covered by listed blanket clearances should be sent to the COR for VOA's contracts with the news agencies.